Camping near Canberra

 11 sites · Lodging, RVs, Tents50 acres · Northangera, NSW

 This property is in Northangera with the Mongarlowe River running along the boundary.
 It's covered in trees and provides a pristine environment amongst the "Scribbly Gums".
 It has flat areas with plenty of free timber for the designated fire pits.
 I have tried to create a haven for wildlife including Kangaroos, wombats, echidnas and platypus.
 I cherish the cleanliness of the river and surrounds and wish to be able to share this special environment with others who care to preserve all it offers.
 You can explore the property along the tracks, paddle, swim or fish in the river, enjoy the fauna, wildlife and birdlife.
 Located not far from Braidwood, a town steeped in history, with good shopping, coffee shops and great food.
 Sloping to flat land amongst the Scribbly Gum trees offering a number of sites and walks through the property.
 It provides both sun and shade.
 Access is good for vans of any size along a track through the bushland.
 Lovely swimming spots in the Mongalowe River, beautiful clear water, and several lovely bushwalks around the property.
-We offer four sites and the maximum stay is 7 nights.
+There is only Telstra reception available in this area.
+We offer 7 different sites and the maximum stay is 7 nights.

 Pets